HabiSheriff/NhsScraperApplication/README.md

 ## Sequence of execution flow:

-Application - void main class to start spring boot server.
+1. Application - void main class to start spring boot server.

-LoadData - This is a spring boot init class, this is the first class to get executed, when spring boot server is started.
+2. LoadData - This is a spring boot init class, this is the first class to get executed, when spring boot server is started.
 This init method calls the GetData Service class to load the data.

-GetDataService  - This is a service which calls the LoadAndDirectory class to load the url content into RAMDirectory
+3. GetDataService  - This is a service which calls the LoadAndDirectory class to load the url content into RAMDirectory

-LoadAndSearchDirectory - Class to load data into RAMdirectory using index writer and Search the sub page url content based on the given search text
+4. LoadAndSearchDirectory - Class to load data into RAMdirectory using index writer and Search the sub page url content based on the given search text

-SearchController - This is rest service class, which get called every time, when we invoke the url to search.
+5. SearchController - This is rest service class, which get called every time, when we invoke the url to search.

 ## List of other important classes used in this NHSScraper Application:

-BaseScraper - Base scraper class to parse the web page and convert into Document
+6. BaseScraper - Base scraper class to parse the web page and convert into Document

-ConditionPageScraper - Child class of BaseScraper with additional functionality to get the conditions urls from main page
+7. ConditionPageScraper - Child class of BaseScraper with additional functionality to get the conditions urls from main page

-ConditionSubPageScraper  - Child class of BaseScraper with additional functionality to get the sub page url details such as title, url, content
+8. ConditionSubPageScraper  - Child class of BaseScraper with additional functionality to get the sub page url details such as title, url, content

-Page  - Class which has information of a page such as url, title and content
+9. Page  - Class which has information of a page such as url, title and content

-PageDocument - Class which has information of a web page
+10. PageDocument - Class which has information of a web page

-ConvertToJson - Class to convert the list of page object into JSON string
+11. ConvertToJson - Class to convert the list of page object into JSON string

-SearchResults - Class which stores the results of a search
+12. SearchResults - Class which stores the results of a search

-ApplicationConstants -  all constants used in Application
+13. ApplicationConstants -  all constants used in Application

-ScraperException - Exception class
+14. ScraperException - Exception class

-NhsScraperAppConfig - configuration class
+15. NhsScraperAppConfig - configuration class

+## List of Test classes used:

+1. ConvertToJsonTest - Test class for convert Json class.
+Tested with hard coded page content

+2. LoadAndSearchDirectoryTest - Test class for loading the page content and search for a test.

+3. SearchControllerTest - Test class for Search Controller class.
+Consists of 8 test cases.

+4. ConditionPageScraperTest - Test class for Condition Page Scraper - home page scraper test

+5. ConditionSubpageScraperTest - Test class for Condition subpage Scraper - list of 22 subpages scraper test

-## Technology Stack
+## Technology Stack:

-1.Java 8
+1. Java 8

-2.Maven - Build
+2. Maven - Build

-3.JUnit - Unit Testing
+3. JUnit - Unit Testing

-4.Jackson - JSON conversion
+4. Jackson - JSON conversion

-5.JSoup - For parsing the web page
+5. JSoup - For parsing the web page

-## Assumptions
+## Assumptions:

-  1.This NHSScraperApplication includes only 22 sub page URL contents (Common conditions and Childhood conditions)
+  1. This NHSScraperApplication includes only 22 sub page URL contents (Common conditions and Childhood conditions)

-  2.http get method is used to search a text, so it has a limitation of 2,048 characters.
+  2. HTTP get method is used to search a text, so it has a limitation of 2,048 characters.

+## Further Improvements:

+   1. Reduce time to execute  test cases.